Hasnain78/data/README.md

-ABC company owns multiple five-star hotels across India.
+Atliq Grands owns multiple five-star hotels across India.
 They have been in the hospitality industry for the past 20 years.
-Due to strategic moves from other competitors and ineffective decision-making in management, ABC company are losing its market share and revenue in the luxury/business hotels category.
-As a strategic move, the managing director of ABC company wanted to incorporate “Business and Data Intelligence” in order to regain their market share and revenue.
+Due to strategic moves from other competitors and ineffective decision-making in management, Atliq Grands are losing its market share and revenue in the luxury/business hotels category.
+As a strategic move, the managing director of Atliq Grands wanted to incorporate “Business and Data Intelligence” in order to regain their market share and revenue.
+--
 ●Filters by properties, city, status, platform, month and week.

 ●Revenue, Occupancy % and Average rating cards.